HyperTag/documentation/src/content/cloud-destinations/bloom-reach.md

 ---
+collectionKey: cloud-destinations

-title: Bloom Reach
+navText: Bloom Reach

-sidebar: platform_sidebar
+path: '/cloud-destinations/bloom-reach/'
 ---

 MetaRouter makes it easy to send your data to Bloom Reach.
 Once you follow the steps below, your data will be routed through our platform and pushed to Bloom Reach in the appropriate format.

 ## What is Bloom Reach and how does it work?

 Bloom Reach is a digital experience platform that accelerates customer engagement, conversion, and long-term brand success.
 Their platform helps businesses identify their users' needs and creates optimal digital experiences in real time.

 ## Getting Started with Bloom Reach and MetaRouter